Madzx007/learn-build-/README.md

 You can use the following steps, for example, to establish an inbound rule in Windows Defender:1.
 Open the Group Policy Management Console to Windows Defender Firewall with Advanced Security.
 ![48902300-c052-470a-80f8-9ccb759b04ef](https://github.com/Madzx007/learn-build-/assets/140810195/2e618b82-a128-49fa-9641-b25785018c43)
+# IAM and security monitering
+The protection of an organization's data and resources is facilitated by Identity and Access Management (IAM), a critical component of contemporary IT1.
+It controls access to ensure that the proper persons, such as hackers, are prevented from entering and that the correct people can carry out their duties1.
+Verified entities have secure access to company resources, including databases, emails, data, and applications, thanks to IAM1.

+IAM consists of two components: access management and identity management.A login attempt is verified by identity management using an identity management database, which is a running list of all authorized users1.
+As individuals join or leave the company, their responsibilities and projects change, and the organization's scope changes, this data has to be updated on a regular basis1.

+Monitoring security is crucial to preserving the dependability, accessibility, and efficiency of IAM.